JaroslavHavrda/MBTI_SW_DEV/index.md

 you have in some field the more can introverted sensing kick in and navigate you directly to the correct place.
 Provided of course that the field did not change.

+### Problemsolving
+Problemsolving is a domain of introverted thinking.
+The capability of creating theories about a problem will allow you to create a working hypothesis, use this hypothesis to create a plan and then execute the plan to to resolve the problem.
+Provided you had correct information when you fromulated the theory.

 ## Reflection of agile manifesto

 ### Individuals and interactions over processes and tools
+The focus on individuals and interactions is a nod to extroverted feeling with its capability to manage and align group goals and care for good of the group.

+### Customer collaboration over contract negotiation
+Again the required focus on customers brings extroverted feeling to my mind.
+This time I would emphasize owning other peoples problems.

+### Responding to change over following a plan
+I would argue that for responding to change you could use extroverted intuition with its inflow of ideas, connections and patterns.

 # Possible reconciliation